 With the rise of CTV, there have been more digital choices that advertisers have had to empower marketers like us that we haven’t seen before.

 Inevitably, all advertising and media will be digital.
 Advertisers will use programmatic platforms with data-driven insights and automation to define which audiences to reach and choose brand-appropriate programming.
-Digital media buying ensures advertisers can get to the right consumers where we want and when we want.
+Digital media buying ensures advertisers can get to the right consumers where they want and when they want it.

 One key lesson learned over the last year is that cost continues to drive cord-cutting.
 More programming choices, lower prices, and fewer commercials are the main catalysts for those moving away from cable to Connected TVs.
 The year 2020 will be remembered as a tipping point in TV advertising.
 It was the year that more advertisers could reach more households via streaming services than traditional cable.

 Programmatic Ad Personalization Remains Vital

 Millennials and Generation Z are two of the biggest buyer demographics who love and demand customization.
 Personalization in advertising will remain extremely critical for smarter audience management strategies, increased targeting, and audience segmentation.